“When Dinosaurs Rules the World”

 One solution to this problem is to create classes within the species.
 One group that does this is bees.
 There is a queen that lays the eggs.
 There are workers which are the sisters or daughters of the queen that organize and take care of the eggs and larva.
-The last group in the hive/colony are drones males that collect resources.
-Each has their role.
+The last group in the hive/colony are drones, males that collect resources.
+Each has a role.

-Insects that do this include cicada and locust.
-There are multiple benefits for waiting.
+Insects that do this include cicada and locusts.
+There are multiple benefits to waiting.
 First is the food supply.
-The other is that there is so many individuals that predators can not eat them all.
+The other is that there are so many individuals that predators can not eat them all.

 Insect Solution 3: Parasitoid, The Prey Regulates the Predator’s Reproduction

-A parasite is when one agents gains benefit at the cost of another.
+A parasite is when one agent/enity gains benefit at the cost of another.
 Stealing is a parasitic activity.